 Today's post is inspired by my experience as a cheese specialist and the common questions brought up by my customers.
 What's the big difference between Cream Cheese, Mascarpone, and Neufchatel?
 They're all creamy and spreadable but have slight differences in fat content, and flavor.

 Philadelphia cream cheese has a light tang, and is made from pasteurized whole cow's milk with extra cream added to it.
 It's a bagel's best friend and a major component to cheesecake.
 I seriously love cream cheese.
-Mix in some pesto and you have yourself an addicting spread on crackers and toast.
+Mix in some pesto and you have yourself an addicting spread for crackers and toast.

 By law, cream cheese must contain at least 33 percent milk fat and not more than 55 percent moisture.
 Ain't that interesting?